Azure/azure-sdk-for-python/sdk/evaluation/azure-ai-evaluation/README.md

     }

     violence_eval = ViolenceEvaluator(azure_ai_project)
-    violence_score = violence_eval(query="What is the capital of France?", answer="Paris.")
+    violence_score = violence_eval(query="What is the capital of France?", response="Paris.")
     pprint(violence_score)
     # {'violence': 'Very low',
-    # 'violence_reason': "The system's response is a straightforward factual answer "
+    # 'violence_reason': "The system's response is a straightforward factual response "
     #                    'to a geography question.
 There is no violent content or '
     #                    'language present.',
     # 'violence_score': 0}

     # Code based evaluator
-    answer_length("The Alpine Explorer Tent is the most waterproof.")
+    response_length("The Alpine Explorer Tent is the most waterproof.")
     # {'value': 48}

     # Using multiple evaluators together using `Evaluate` API